Federated Multi-Task Clustering: Related Work

 \subsection{Spectral Clustering}

 Spectral clustering is a powerful graph clustering technique, widely applied for its ability to effectively identify non-convex clusters and reveal the intrinsic manifold structure of the data \cite{ng2001spectral}.
 Its success is particularly notable in various multimedia applications, such as image segmentation, video object clustering, and community detection in social networks.
 As the field matured, research has focused on advancing its core components.
 One line of work has concentrated on the construction of similarity graphs, leading to the development of adaptive neighbor selection techniques and local density-sensitive similarity measures to create more robust graph representations \cite{xie2024consistent, zhang2025anchor}.
 Another direction explores variants of the Laplacian matrix itself to better capture the local manifold structure of the data \cite{garcia2025eplsc, zhang2024enhancing}.
 To improve applicability for large-scale data, significant efforts have been made in developing approximation methods to improve computational efficiency \cite{feng2025incremental, rouhi2024two}.
 Furthermore, the integration of deep learning has led to deep spectral clustering, which uses neural networks to learn an optimal embedding space prior to spectral analysis \cite{guo2024deep, zhao2025deep}.
+In parallel, deep multi-view clustering methods have explored learning discriminative representations to enhance inter-cluster separability while maintaining cross-view consistency\cite{10884978}.
 Despite this rich body of work advances its different components, a common characteristic of these models is their centralized design.
 The execution of the algorithm requires unrestricted access to the entire dataset.
 This property poses a significant challenge for applications in distributed scenarios with strict privacy and data sovereignty requirements.